-Summer fruit and vegetables are starting to come into their own again—and if you want to know when everything from strawberries to tomatoes tastes the best, this summer produce guide is a handy cheat sheet, with ideas on how to use your bounty too.
+Summer fruit and vegetables are at their very best right now—and if you want to know when everything from strawberries to tomatoes is in season, this summer produce guide is a handy cheat sheet, with ideas on how to use your bounty too.

 There’s nothing like that first bite of juicy watermelon in the dog days of August.
 When the seasons turn and the sun comes out I find myself wanting to spend more time outdoors, to grab my picnic blanket and create a smorgasbord of goodies to share with friends and family.
 Although there may be more socially distant picnics than packed backyard BBQs this summer, it’s still a great time to explore which delectable produce is being offered in your area to help get into the summer spirit.